 Agriculture and the domestication of animals

 Living from day to day is a vulnerable existence.
-It was only natural that people started exploring ways to secure their food supply more predictably.
+It was only natural that people started to explore ways to secure their food supply in a more predictable way.

-The introduction of agriculture – in this part of the world, some 4,000-5,000 years ago – was a great leap forward.
-From this point onwards, grain was a significant ingredient in the Norwegian diet.
-When handled properly, it was an almost non-perishable commodity, storable for several years if necessary.
+The introduction of agriculture – in this part of the world some 4,000-5,000 years ago – was a great leap forward.
+From this point onwards, grain was a significant ingredient in the diet.
+When handled properly, it is an almost non-perishable commodity, storable for several years if necessary.

 An annual cycle